Action to take when a relationship ends

 If you are experiencing, or have experienced violence, or if you don’t feel safe to stay in your home, contact the National Domestic Violence Helpline.
 Domestic violence takes different forms and could be emotional abuse, physical or sexual violence, or excessive control over money.
 The helpline can help you plan to leave your home if you need to, and can refer you to safe emergency accommodation.

 If your ex-partner is violent and refuses to leave, you can apply for an order for you to stay in the home, and to make your ex-partner leave.
 A solicitor can help you apply, and you may be able to get help with the costs through legal aid.
 To find a solicitor contact Civil Legal Advice.

 2. Know your housing rights

 Your housing rights will depend on what type of housing you live in, and whether you are married or in a civil partnership, or cohabiting when the relationship ends.

 Click here to read our information on housing rights when you separate.

-3. Claim benefits and tax credits
+3. Claim benefits

 If you were claiming benefits as a couple, you need to tell the relevant benefit agencies straight away to avoid a penalty and being overpaid or losing out on money.
 Depending on which benefits you claim you may need to contact Jobcentre Plus, Her Majesty’s Revenue and Customs (HMRC) and your local council.
 You can call the Gingerbread Single Parent Helpline to check your benefit entitlement.